serokell/tezos-packaging/docs/baking.md

 <a name="registration"></a>
 ### Registering the baker
-Once the key is imported, you'll need to register your baker, in order to do that run the following
+Once the key is imported, you'll need to register your baker.
+If you imported your key using a ledger, open a Tezos Wallet or Tezos Baking app on your ledger again.
+In any case, run the following command:
-command:
 ```
 sudo -u tezos tezos-client register key baker as delegate
 ```